-As of 2021, 31 states and the District of Columbia have renewable portfolio standards (RPS) or clean energy standards (CES) that requires a specified percentage of the electricity utilities sell comes from renewable resources, while 7 more states have non-binding renewable portfolio goals.5
+Currently, 30 states and the District of Columbia have renewable portfolio standards (RPS) or clean energy standards (CES) that require electric utilities to deliver a certain amount of electricity from renewable sources.
+Eight more states have non-binding or “voluntary” renewable portfolio goals.5

 Though complex to understand, SRECs offer tremendous upside in the form of additional income to both residential and community solar customers.
 Eligibility will vary depending on your location, but any reputable solar company will be able to walk you through the process of earning and selling your renewable energy certificates.

 Similar to net metering, a performance-based incentive, or PBI, will reward you for the electricity your PV system produces.
 A PBI will pay you a per kilowatt-hour credit for the power your solar panels produce.